deeheber/danielle-heberling-dot-xyz/content/blog/upgrading-to-cdk-v2/index.md

 As of re:Invent 2021, CDK v2 is <a href="https://aws.amazon.com/about-aws/whats-new/2021/12/aws-cloud-development-kit-cdk-generally-available/" target="_blank" rel="noopener noreferrer">now generally available</a>. 🎉

-This post includes a brief walkthrough of upgrading a project from v1 -> v2 as well as some personal opinions on my experience.
-I'll be using <a href="https://aws.amazon.com/about-aws/whats-new/2021/12/aws-clhttps://www.danielleheberling.xyz/blog/appsync-cdk/" target="_blank" rel="noopener noreferrer">this notes app</a> that we build previously to demo.
-If you want to skip ahead, the finished source code is <a href="https://github.com/deeheber/note-service-next-generation/tree/blog-post-2" target="_blank" rel="noopener noreferrer">here</a>.
+This post includes a brief walkthrough on upgrading a project from v1 -> v2 as well as some personal opinions.
+I'll be using <a href="https://www.danielleheberling.xyz/blog/appsync-cdk/" target="_blank" rel="noopener noreferrer">this notes app</a> that we build previously to demo.
+If you want to skip ahead, the finished source code is <a href="https://github.com/deeheber/note-service-next-generation/tree/blog-post-2" target="_blank" rel="noopener noreferrer">on Github</a>.

+Here's we go.
+Let's upgrade the application!

-## Disable feature flags in cdk.json
+## Step 1: Disable feature flags in cdk.json
 Many of the feature flags from v1 are now included in v2 and/or are no longer relevant, so let's disable all flags.

 Before